jbingham/dview/README.md

 For testing, you can also run dview locally, without visualization.

-If others find dview useful, our hope is to contribute dsub to an open-source foundation for use by the wider batch computing community.

 ## Getting started

 1. Create and activate a Python virtualenv (optional but strongly recommended).